gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 3. You land too quickly (both velocity and angular velocity must be between -0.1 and 0.1 at the moment you reach the landing point).

-You succeed the descent and the landing if:
+You succeed in the descent and the landing if:
 1. You reach any point in the square defined by $x$ and $y$ both in $[-1,1]$ pixels while having $\theta$ in $[-0.5,0.5]$ degrees, $\omega$ in
 $[-0.1,0.1]$ degree/second and both $Vx$ and